thomasbarrett/uint/README.md

 which the other virtual machine could detect.
 This makes cache timing attacks much more feasible in the real world.

+## Constant Time Implementation
+The standard way to avoid leaking side-channel information is by using a constant time implementation.
+This means that all integer and modular integer operations run in the same amount of time and access the exact same memory independent of arguemnt.

+A constant-time function in the cryptographic sense is not quite the same as the standard definition.
+Cryptographic algorithms often operation on integers of a fixed maximum size.
+For example, the RSA algorithm operates with 1024, 2048, or 4096 bit integers.
+A cryptographic constant-time function takes the same amount of time to operate on any input with a length upper-bounded by k.

+A constant-time function must also avoid using any conditional statements.
+Any conditional statement is not constant time because each branch of the conditional statement will either use different instructions or access different memory addresses.
+The standard way to implement a conditional statement in constant time is to simply evaluate both branches of the conditinal statement independent of the value of the condition and doing a constant time "select" operation to choose the intended result.

+A constant time select is the standard way of implementing a conditional expression.
+Given two values Y and Z and a boolean condition B, the SELECT function returns a third value B ?
+Y: Z. Unlike the ternary operator the SELECT function runs in constant time.
+This is implemented using the bitwise expression `(~(B - 1) & Y) | ((B - 1) & Z)`.
+Note that this can be extended to Y and Z values greater than one word size by applying the expression to each word of Y and Z.
+Note that if `B = 1` than `B - 1 = 0` and `~(B - 1) = 0xFFFFFFFF`.
+If `B = 0` than
+`B - 1 = 0xFFFFFFFF` and `~(B - 1) = 0`.

+There are other platform specific hurdles that come into play when implenting constant time integer operations.
+In certain older platforms, shifts, rotations, and multiplication are not constant time operations.
+However, in nearly all modern CPUs and platforms, they are safe to use.
+Integer division is not a constant time operation even in modern CPUs as smaller divisors often result in a faster code path.
+In all CPUs conditional jumps dependent on the non-constant inputs also result in code that is not constant time.

 ## Implementation

 The uint library implements constant-time arithmetic operations for arbitrary